atimpone/aws-foundation-journey/1-dev-environments/2-6-determine-networking-approach.md

 **Regions for VPC creation**
  Select only the single AWS region in which your organization expects to do most of its initial work.
 You’ll likely want to choose the same AWS region as you selected for the AWS Control Tower home region.

-## 4. Using Option 2: Disable VPC Provisioning by Account Factory
+## 4. Using Option 2: Disable Account Factory VPC Provisioning

 If you plan to use any of the other options, you should ensure that the AWS Control Tower settings are configured to disable creation of a VPC when creating a new AWS account via AWS Control Tower's Account Factory.